sam-caldwell/packer-automation/README.md

 by [Joe Fitzgerald](https://github.com/joefitzgerald/packer-windows).

 ## Supported Operating Systems
-To see what systems are currently supported, run
+To see what systems are currently supported, run...
 ```bash
 make list
 ```